MG Software.

 Frequently asked questions

-Discord is increasingly used by tech teams and startups for business communication.
-The free voice channels, screen sharing, and unlimited message history make it an attractive alternative to Slack.
-Limitations include less advanced integrations, no native external communication (like Slack Connect), and fewer enterprise-grade compliance features.
-For small tech teams, Discord can work excellently.
+Discord is increasingly used by tech teams and startups for business communication in 2026.
+The free voice channels with low latency, screen sharing, Go Live streaming, and unlimited message history make it an attractive alternative to Slack.
+Limitations include fewer advanced business integrations, no native external communication (like Slack Connect), no eDiscovery or DLP, and fewer enterprise-grade compliance features.
+For small to mid-size tech teams, Discord can work excellently as a primary communication platform.

-Discord offers a generous free plan with unlimited message history, voice channels, and up to 500,000 members per server.
-The community features (roles, stages, forums) are specifically designed for large groups.
-Many open-source projects (Next.js, Prisma, Supabase) use Discord as their primary community hub.
-The bot ecosystem enables automation of moderation and support.
+Discord offers a generous free plan with unlimited message history, voice channels, forums, and up to 500,000 members per server.
+The community features (roles with hierarchical permissions, stage channels for presentations, forums for threaded discussions, and Server Discovery) are specifically designed for large groups.
+Many prominent open-source projects like Next.js, Prisma, Supabase, and Tailwind CSS use Discord as their primary community hub.
+The bot ecosystem enables automation of moderation, support, and onboarding.

-Yes, Slack has significantly more out-of-the-box integrations (2,600+ vs Discord's bot-based system).
-Slack natively integrates with tools like Jira, GitHub, Google Drive, Salesforce, and hundreds of other business applications.
-Discord's integrations primarily work via bots and webhooks, powerful but requiring more technical knowledge to set up.
+Yes, Slack has significantly more out-of-the-box integrations (2,600+ versus Discord's bot-based system).
+Slack natively integrates with business tools like Jira, GitHub, Google Drive, Salesforce, HubSpot, and hundreds of other applications with click-to-install configuration.
+Discord's integrations primarily work via bots and webhooks that are powerful but require more technical knowledge to set up.
+For business teams relying on tool integrations, Slack offers a significantly stronger experience.

 MG Software